 MOD USA/9A2/23

-57 Using the most suitable and economical means, the Secretary-General shall disseminate information, provided by administrations*, of an administrative, operational, tariff or statistical nature concerning international telecommunication routes and services.
-Such information shall be disseminated in accordance with the relevant provisions of the Convention and of this Article, on the basis of decisions taken by the Administrative Council or by competent administrative conferences, and taking account of conclusions or decisions of.Plenary Assemblies of the International Consultative Committees.
+57 Using the most suitable and economical means, the Secretary-General shall disseminate information, provided by administrations, of a statistical nature concerning international telecommunication services.
+Such information shall be disseminated in accordance with the relevant provisions of the Constitution and Convention and of this Article, on the basis of decisions taken by the Council or by relevant Conferences, and taking account of conclusions or decisions of World Telecommunication Standardization Assemblies and World Telecommunication Development Conferences.

 Reasons: Editorial updates to align with CS/CV and to delete references to information that may be proprietary in a competitive market.